 Human Nutrition and Food Studies Minor

-To earn a minor in human nutrition and food studies, students must complete 15 hours of coursework in subjects such as human nutrition, community nutrition and sports nutrition.
+To earn a minor in human nutrition and food studies, students must complete 15 hours of coursework in subjects such as human nutrition, community nutrition and public policy in nutrition.

 Bachelor of Science in Human Nutrition and Foods

-There are two different tracks leading to a bachelor's degree in human nutrition and foods.
+There are three different tracks leading to a bachelor's degree in human nutrition and foods.
 One track is accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND), which is part of the larger organization, The Academy of Nutrition and Dietetics (AND).
 This accredited program prepares students to enter supervised practice programs, complete the Registration Examination and begin entry-level careers as dieticians.
 The nutritional sciences track is designed to prepare students to enter post-graduate degree programs.
 A nutrition and fitness track is also available.

 The Master of Science (MS) program can prepare students for employment in a variety of settings, including health departments and research universities.
 Students must complete 36 credit hours of nutrition coursework.
 Up to six of these credit hours can be earned through an internship program.
-At the end of the program, students are required to complete a thesis, which must be approved by a committee.
+This program is offered as a non-thesis online degree.

 Prairie View A&M University

 Prairie View A&M University's College of Agriculture and Human Sciences offers a Bachelor of Science degree program in dietetics through its Department of Agriculture, Nutrition & Human Ecology.

 The dietetics degree program meets the requirements set forth by the Commission on Accreditation for Dietetics Education (CADE).
 Students enrolled in this program must complete 120 credit hours.
 Coursework includes a core curriculum, human nutrition and food courses, electives and support area courses, in areas such as psychology, chemistry and mathematics.
 After completion of this program, students may apply for the Dietetic Internship Program and then register for the Registration Examination.